mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 ### Prelab Question {#6.2}

 We just found that the gain not only depends on the RC time constant, but also the frequency of the input.
-What RC time constant would give a gain of 1 at $1\text{ kHz}$ for the square wave?-->
+What RC time constant would give a gain of 1 at $1\text{ kHz}$ for the square wave? -->

 ### Prelab Question {#6.1}